lorangriel/memory-of-my-overlord-ai/README.md

-# Memory of My Overlord AI
+# Memory of My Overlord AI (aka Jason)

-An experiment in building memory tools for local large language models.
+Memory of My Overlord AI (aka Jason) is an experiment in building memory tools for local large language models.

 ## Conversation memory